Best Patient Care Technician Schools in California

 1. State Approval - CNA programs must be approved by the California Department of Public Health.

-2. Accreditation - National accreditation ensures you can transfer credits later.
+2. Accreditation - National accreditation can help if you pursue further study; verify transfer policies with admissions.

 3. Clinical Partnerships - Schools with local hospital or nursing home training sites give better real-world experience.